SEASSI Student Application Form

 For the summer, the U.S. Department of Education has provided Foreign Language and Area Studies (FLAS) fellowships for the study of Southeast Asian languages to eight institutions: Cornell University, Northern Illinois University, the University of California-Berkeley, the University of California-Los Angeles, the University of Hawaii, the University of Michigan, the University of Washington, and the University of Wisconsin-Madison.

-Except for students at the University of Wisconsin-Madison, students from these aforementioned institutions should apply directly to their home university for a FLAS Fellowship to attend SEASSI and should navigate directly to their appropriate FLAS application site for further information.
+Students from these aforementioned institutions should apply directly to their home university for a FLAS Fellowship to attend SEASSI and should navigate directly to their appropriate FLAS application site for further information.

 University of Wisconsin-Madison students, and all other students interested in competing for a FLAS fellowship should apply via the UW-Madison's FLAS website: flas.wisc.edu.
 Only U.S. citizens and permanent U.S. residents are eligible for FLAS Fellowships.

-UW-Madison's FLAS deadline is on February 14, 2024.
+UW-Madison's FLAS deadline is on February 14, 2025.

 Are you seeking funding for SEASSI by applying for a Foreign Language and Area Studies (FLAS) award through your home institution (i.e. not UW-Madison)?*

-*(i.e. Cornell University, Northern Illinois University, the University of California-Berkeley, the University of California-Los Angeles, the University of Hawaii, the University of Michigan, or the University of Washington)
+*(e.g., Cornell University, Northern Illinois University, the University of California-Berkeley, the University of California-Los Angeles, the University of Hawaii, the University of Michigan, or the University of Washington)

 Are you seeking funding for SEASSI by applying for a Foreign Language and Area Studies (FLAS) award through UW-Madison?*